Netflix/hollow/docs/indexing-querying.md

 ```

-Just as the `HollowConsumer` will automatically stay up-to-date as your dataset updates, a primary key index will also stay up-to-date with the `HollowConsumer` with which it is backed.
+Note that keeping the primary key index up-to-date with the `HollowConsumer` data state changes is optional.

 !!! hint "Share Indexes"
     Queries to indexes are thread-safe.
 We should create each of the indexes we need only once, and share them everywhere they are needed.